oorb/oorb/python/README.rst

 In order to provide compatibility with the underlying FORTRAN library, only use double values (``dtype=np.double``) and set the corresponding order for the array (``order='F'``).
-The following lines provide an example orbit array defining three individual orbits using the Keplerian orbit definition:
+Angles have to be provided in radians, not in degrees; epochs have to be provided as modified Julian dates.

+The following example defines a single orbit:

+    >>> import numpy as np
+    >>> orbits = np.array([[0, 1.46905, 0.33435, np.deg2rad(14.3024),
+    ...                     np.deg2rad(224.513), np.deg2rad(27.5419),
+    ...                     np.deg2rad(324.697), 3, 51544.5, 1, 12.5, 0.15]],
+    ...                   dtype=np.double, order='F')

+Note that ``orbits`` is an array of arrays, where the latter ones define the orbits.
+If you want to define more than one orbit, you can simply add more orbit arrays.
+A more convenient way is shown in the next example that uses an array transposition and defines a total of three orbits:

     >>> import numpy as np
     >>> orbits = np.array(